-Work on your independent study will begin with discussions with your supervisor in at the start of the course, and will be your sole focus of the third term (Trinity term) and the long vacation.
+Work on your independent study will begin with discussions with your supervisor in at the start of the course, and will be your sole focus of Trinity term and the long vacation.
 Typically, this will involve engaging in background reading, collecting data (in your school or setting), and writing up.

-Employment in, or access to, an appropriate professional context (eg school, early years setting, local authority advisory service etc) will be helpful.
+Employment in, or access to, an appropriate professional context (eg school, early years setting, ethnic minority achievement service, youth group, etc) will be helpful.
 Many of the activities will ask you to reflect on the relationship between your learning and a relevant context.
 Your independent study may focus on your professional context and/or the learners in them.

-You will be entitled to attend the department's regular child development and learning seminars and weekly public lectures (the latter are streamed live and recorded for viewing later).
+You will be entitled to attend the department's fortnightly applied linguistics lunchtime seminars and weekly public lectures, all of which are streamed live and recorded for viewing later.